tojo-rabemananjara/Page-Visits-Funnel/README.md

 # Page Visists Funnel
 ## Introduction
-The goal of this project was to practice using the pandas python module to read multiple csv files and use left merging to discover percent losses between any 2 consecutive points of the overall transaction chain - i.e funneling.
+The goal of this project was to practice using the pandas python module to read multiple csv files and use left merging to discover percent losses between any 2 consecutive points of the overall transaction chain.
 ## Technology
 * Python 3.8.11
 	* pandas 1.3.3